berithjeshurun/knvectis/README.md

 ## License

-knvectis is licensed under the Apache License 2.0.
+knvectis is licensed under the MIT.

 See the LICENSE file for details.